United States Army Signal Corps: Early history

 In July 1866, Congress decided that there should be a unit or at least a Cadre of Signal even in peace time.
-It thereupon provided: One Chief Signal Officer of the Army, with the rank of Colonel.
-To confuse things even more, the 6 officers and 100 men authorized for the Signal Corp were to be chosen from the Corps of Engineers.
-Thus the Signal Corps was officially born.
+It thereupon provided one Chief Signal Officer of the Army, with the rank of Colonel.
+The six officers and 100 men authorized for the Signal Corp were chosen from the Corps of Engineers.

 The electric telegraph, in addition to visual signaling, became a Signal Corps responsibility in 1867.
 Within 12 years, the Signal Corps had constructed, and was maintaining and operating, some 4,000 miles of telegraph lines along the country's western frontier.

 In 1870, the Signal Corps established a congressionally mandated national weather service.
-Within a decade, with the assistance of Lieutenant Adolphus Greely, Myer commanded a weather service of international acclaim.
+Within a decade, with the assistance of Lieutenant Adolphus Greely, Myer commanded a weather service of international acclaim until his death in 1880.

-Myer died in 1880, having attained the rank of brigadier general and the title of Chief Signal Officer.
-In 1881, as a lasting memorial to General Myer, Fort Whipple was renamed Fort Myer.

 The Weather Bureau became part of the U.S. Department of Agriculture in 1891, while the corps retained responsibility for military meteorology.

 In 1881, the Signal Corps participated in the First International Polar Year.
 One of the groups under the command of LT Adolphus Greely was to write another grueling chapter of suffering and extinction in the history of the Arctic.
-Greely's Signal Corps volunteers became separated from their base camp and were marooned on a huge ice flow.
+Greely's Signal Corps volunteers became separated from their base camp and were marooned on a huge ice floe.
 They were decimated by starvation and drowning; of the original 25 volunteers, only 7 survived.

 The Signal Corps' role in the Spanish–American War of 1898 and the subsequent Philippine Insurrection was on a grander scale than it had been in the Civil War.
 In addition to visual signaling, including heliograph, the corps supplied telephone and telegraph wire lines and cable communications, fostered the use of telephones in combat, employed combat photography, and renewed the use of balloons.
 Shortly after the war, the Signal Corps constructed the Washington-Alaska Military Cable and Telegraph System (WAMCATS), also known as the Alaska Communications System (ACS), introducing the first wireless telegraph in the Western Hemisphere.